ArtiScales/ParcelManager/src/main/resources/doc/AttributePolicy.md

 </ul>

 Parcel Manager has always been used in a French context, so we have only implemented the French attribute style.
 We also implemented attributes for ArtiScales simulations, which extends the French Parcels attribute and add specific fields.
 It is nevertheless possible and easy for a programmer to implement new parcel styles and replace the french methods with it in the workflows.
+The *** fields.GeneralField.parcelFieldType *** value must be changed and methods using this value must be fulfilled.